Avdeev99/algorithm-perf-testing/README.md

 # Algorithm Performance Testing

-This project demonstrates the importance of algorithm time and space complexity using the Fibonacci sequence as an example.
+This project demonstrates the importance of algorithm time and space complexity using multiple examples.

 ## Implementations

+### Fibonacci Sequence

 The project includes three different Fibonacci implementations: